Talkdesk/api/integrations/configuration/README.md

   "provider": "zendesk",
   "name": "create_ticket",
   "display": "create a ticket",
-  "description": "Create a new ticket in Zendesk", "endpoint": "",
+  "description": "create a new ticket in Zendesk", "endpoint": "",
   "inputs": [
     {